ligerfotis/UR3e-Python-Teleop/README.md

 12. Save the installation using the 'Save' button on the top-right of the screen.
 Restart the robot if required.

 ##### *III.
 Program:*
-13. Download the UR program 'robotiq_gripper_python.urp' from this repository.
+13. Download the UR program '**robotiq_gripper_python.urp**' from this repository.
 Copy the file to a USB drive.
 Insert the drive into the teach pendant.
 14. Click the 'Open' button on the top right of the screen and open the URP from your USB drive.
 Save the URP on your teach pendant using the 'Save' button on the top right of the screen.
 15. Go to Installation (Top left of the screen) > General > Startup.
 Under 'Default Program File', select the newly saved URP for 'Load default program'.
 This will ensure that you do not have to reload the program after every startup of the robot.